What is The Concrete Pictorial Abstract (CPA) Approach And How To Use It In Maths

 Anyone working in primary mathematics education can’t fail to have noticed that the word ‘maths’ is rarely heard these days without a mention of the term ‘mastery’ alongside it.

-This is no surprise, with ‘mastery’ being the Government’s flagship policy for improving mathematics and with millions of pounds being injected into the Teaching for Mastery programme; a programme involving thousands of schools across the country.
+This is no surprise, with ‘mastery’ being the Government’s flagship policy for improving mathematics.
+Millions of pounds have been injected into the Teaching for Mastery programme, a programme involving thousands of schools across the country.

-Prior to 2015, the term ‘mastery’ was rarely used.
-With the constant references to high achieving Asian-style Maths from East Asian countries including Singapore and Shanghai (and the much publicised Shanghai Teacher Exchange Programme), a teacher could be forgiven for believing ‘teaching for mastery’ to be something which was imported directly from these countries..
+Before 2015, the term ‘mastery’ was rarely used.
+With the constant references to high-achieving Asian-style Maths from East Asian countries, including Singapore and Shanghai (and the much publicised Shanghai Teacher Exchange Programme), a teacher could be forgiven for believing ‘teaching for mastery’ to be something imported directly from these countries.

 The fact that the CPA approach is a key component in maths teaching in these countries only added to the misconception.